uri-nyx/ultima/doc/manual/cpu.md

     │Page Directory Table Entry│Physical address of Page Table:12│reserved:4│ ╰──────────────────────────┴─────────────────────────────────┴──────────╯

-The default values for entrues, and sizes, in bytes, are the following:
+The default values for entries, and sizes, in bytes, are the following:

 - Entry size: 2
 - Page size: 4096